Pop-up clinics provide vaccine access, incentives to Latino communities

-A new pop-up vaccine clinic in Las Vegas is raffling off free groceries as an incentive to sign up for vaccines, all while providing bilingual support to the local Latino community.
+LAS VEGAS (FOX5) -- A pop-up vaccine clinic in Las Vegas is raffling off free groceries as an incentive to sign up for vaccines, all while providing bilingual support to the local Latino community.

-The clinic at La Bonita Supermarket off 6000 West Cheyenne operates through Friday from 4 to 8 p.m.
+The clinic at La Bonita Supermarket at 6000 W. Cheyenne Avenue operates through Friday from 4 to 8 p.m.
 Every vaccine sign-up goes towards a raffle for groceries.

 "We need to come to the people.
 Sometimes people don't feel comfortable speaking another language," said Oscar Aceves with R.E.A.C.H., helping Latino families get bilingual information about COVID-19 vaccines.